Stronger Data Poisoning Attacks Break Data Sanitization Defenses: Specific Attacks

 If this optimization problem \refeqn{kkt-without-argmin} has a solution, we can find it by solving the equivalent norm-minimization problem

 which moves the KKT constraint into the objective, relying on the fact that the norm of a vector is minimized when the vector is 0.

-\paragraph{Concentrated attacks.} As with the \inf{} attack, \refthm{2points} (\refsec{concentrated}) shows that we can concentrate our attacks by placing all of the poisoned points at two distinct locations without any loss in attack effectiveness; his makes our attack computationally faster and more likely to evade data sanitization.
+Next, we make use of \refthm{2points}, which shows that for the binary classification problems we consider, we can concentrate our attacks by placing all of the poisoned points at two distinct locations $\xpp$ and $\xpn$ without any loss in attack effectiveness.
 If we let $\epp \cdot n$ and $\epn \cdot n$ be the number of positive and negative poisoned points added, respectively, we can write \refeqn{kkt-opt} as

-This optimization problem is non-convex, but can be solved by local methods like gradient descent.
-Note that unlike the \inf{} attack, this \kkt{} attack does not require any expensive inverse Hessian calculations.
-Thus, if we have decoy parameters $\thetadecoy$ in mind, we can efficiently generate poisoned data $\sDp$ that will make the defender learn parameters that are close to $\thetadecoy$.

-\paragraph{Evading the \Loss{} defense.} Some defenses, like the \Loss{} defense in our setting, have feasible sets that depend on the model parameters $\hat\theta$ that the defender learns, which in turn depend on the poisoned points.
-This dependence makes it difficult for the attacker to explicitly constrain their poisoned points to lie within such feasible sets: the iterative optimization procedure in \refsec{optimization} relies on the feasible set not changing too much from one iteration to the next, but a successful attack will obtain parameters $\hat\theta$ that are significantly different from what they would be on clean data. f Moreover, in the case of the \Loss{} defense, iterative optimization is prone to getting stuck in a local optimum: if, at each iteration, we restrict the poisoned points to have low loss under the current value of $\hat\theta$, then the poisoned points will not be able to move $\hat\theta$ by much.

-For the above reasons, we rely on concentrated attacks (\refsec{concentrated}) to evade the \Loss{} defense, and we do not optimize explicitly for it in the \inf{} attack.
-While this approach is empirically effective, it relies to some extent on luck: the attacker cannot guarantee that its poisoned points will have low loss, and as we discuss in \refsec{infl-expts}, the \Loss{} defense does decrease the test error achieved by a couple of percentage points.

-In contrast, decoy parameters give attackers a computationally tractable handle on defenses like the \Loss{} defense.
-With decoy parameters, the attacker can approximately specify the feasible set $\sF_\beta$ independently of the learned parameters $\hat\theta$, since we know that if the attack works, the learned parameters $\hat\theta$ should be close to the decoy parameters $\thetadecoy$.
-For example, we can handle the loss defense by adding the constraint $\ell(\thetadecoy; \xp, \yp) < \tau_{\yp}$ for each poisoned point $(\xp, \yp) \in \sDp$.

-\paragraph{SVMs.} In our experiments, the defender uses the hinge loss $\ell(\theta; x, y) = \max(0, 1 - y \theta^{\top}x)$ and applies $\ell_2$ regularization with regularization parameter $\lambda$ (\refeqn{hattheta}, \refsec{defenses}).
-In this setting, we can write \refeqn{kkt-opt-twopoints} as the following:
+For general losses, this optimization problem is non-convex but can be solved by local methods like gradient descent.
+In our experiments, the defender uses the hinge loss $\ell(\theta; x, y) = \max(0, 1 - y \theta^{\top}x)$ and applies $\ell_2$ regularization with regularization parameter $\lambda$ (\refeqn{hattheta}, \refsec{defenses}).
+This setting allows us to further rewrite \refeqn{kkt-opt-twopoints} as the following:

 where the first two constraints ensure that $(\xpp, 1)$ and $(\xpn, -1)$ are both support vectors.
 This problem is convex when the feasible set $\sFb$ is convex and $\epp$ and $\epn$ are fixed; since $\sFb$ is convex in our setting, we can grid search over $\epp$ and $\epn$ and call a generic solver for the resulting convex problem.
 Pseudocode is given in Algorithm~\ref{alg:kkt}.